Anthropic’s new paper was the highlight of the day:

 - Classic ChatGPT preferred over newer versions: User

-recommended trying ‘ChatGPT classic’ for its cleaner latent space. - Securing CustomGPT Instructions:
+@_jonporecommended trying ‘ChatGPT classic’ for its cleaner latent space. - Securing CustomGPT Instructions:

-clarified that GPTs are inherently accessible, if shared, and recommended seeing a recent AMA for further details. - CustomGPT Sharing Dilemmas:
+@rico_builderinquired about securing their custom GPT from being stolen when shared.@thepitviperclarified that GPTs are inherently accessible, if shared, and recommended seeing a recent AMA for further details. - CustomGPT Sharing Dilemmas:

-discussed the lack of sharing control and suggested creating a custom UI using the API to manage access and prevent unauthorized distribution. - CustomGPT and File Handling Explained:
+@rico_builderasked for a strategy to monetize and securely share their GPT with friends at university.@thepitviperand@bambooshootsdiscussed the lack of sharing control and suggested creating a custom UI using the API to manage access and prevent unauthorized distribution. - CustomGPT and File Handling Explained:

-provided a detailed comparison between how web development elements like HTML and CSS are visible and modifiable, akin to the CustomGPT’s system instructions and knowledge files.
+@eskcantaprovided a detailed comparison between how web development elements like HTML and CSS are visible and modifiable, akin to the CustomGPT’s system instructions and knowledge files.
 They highlighted that while these components are client-side and modifiable, the server-side operations - analogous to CustomGPT ‘actions’ - remain secure and critical for maintaining functionality. - Prompt Engineering Techniques for Reliable Outcomes:

-shared how Step-Back Prompting and Chain Of Thought prompting techniques help maintain high-quality outputs from GPT, providing specific examples on how to structure prompts for better results.
+@madame_architectshared how Step-Back Prompting and Chain Of Thought prompting techniques help maintain high-quality outputs from GPT, providing specific examples on how to structure prompts for better results.

 Links mentioned: